- Home

 Ways to help them to understand and manage these emotions, include:

-- Encourage, but don’t push, kids to identify and name feelings.
-For younger children, you may need to recognise and identify the emotion for them (e.g. “you look angry” or “you seem really worried”).
+- Encourage kids to identify and name feelings.
+For younger children, you may need to do this for them (e.g. “You seem like you might be angry” or “You seem really worried”).

 - Let them know that anger, guilt and sadness are normal feelings.
 You feel them too and it is okay to talk about them.